Oleg-Krivosheev/RepData_PeerAssessment1/PA1_template.md

 ```

 So we have 12960 weekdays and 4608 weekends in our data table
-for a total of 17568 (which is equal to the number of observations
+for a total of 17568 (which, in turn, is equal to the number of observations
 in the data table).

 > ### Make a panel plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).